zyantific/remodel/README.md

 Note that this library is in an alpha stage, so some things might not yet work exactly like in the example and can change in the future.

+### License
+remodel is released unter MIT license, dependencies are under their respective licenses.